 After topology optimization, the resulting CAD file most likely features uneven surfaces which aren’t ideal for 3D Printing.

 Our engineering team can help with rebuilding the new organic design in CAD, using our dedicated post-topology optimization module in Materialise 3-matic.
-Whether it was you or we that created the topology-optimized file(s), we will smooth, reconstruct and simplify the design for a cleaner part that is ready to print.
+Whether it was you or us that created the topology-optimized file(s), we will smooth, reconstruct and simplify the design for a cleaner part that is ready to print.